Big factor in COVID votes: Would Dems sink first Biden goal? | WTOP

 Republicans say the proposal is overpriced, not targeted to people who most need help, insufficiently prods schools to reopen and is a partisan Democratic power play to ignore the GOP.

-History has rich examples of lawmakers who’ve faced pivotal decisions on whether to loyally back priorities of their parties’ presidents, with mixed results.
+History has rich examples of lawmakers who have faced pivotal decisions on whether to loyally back priorities of their parties’ presidents, with mixed results.

-In 2017, three GOP defections — most famously a post-midnight thumbs-down by the now deceased Sen. John McCain, R-Ariz. — brought down then-President Donald Trump’s trademark effort to repeal the Obama-era Affordable Care Act.
+In 2017, three GOP defections — most famously a post-midnight thumbs-down by Sen. John McCain, R-Ariz. — brought down President Donald Trump’s trademark effort to repeal the Obama-era Affordable Care Act.
 McCain’s vote sparked unending enmity from Trump.
-Of the other two, Maine Sen. Susan Collins was reelected last year and Alaska Sen. Lisa Murkowski faces reelection in 2022.
+Of the other two, Maine Sen. Susan Collins was reelected last year, and Alaska Sen. Lisa Murkowski faces reelection in 2022.

 Both scenarios played out.

 She never returned to Congress.
-But one of her children, Marc Mezvinsky, later married Clinton’s daughter, Chelsea.
+But one of her children, Marc Mezvinsky, married Clinton’s daughter, Chelsea, in 2010.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.